jsjoeio/joeprevite.com/content/blog/2020-01-15-create-a-twitter-card-for-your-blo/index.md

 import getSharingImage from '@jlengstorf/get-share-image'

 const socialImage = getSharingImage({
-  title: 'How to be a 10x developer'
+  title: 'How to be a x developer',
   tagline: 'Learn all the tips from this one post',
   // This is the name you see in your url
   // https://res.cloudinary.com/<Your cloud name will be here>/image/upload/v1579118925/jp-blog-post-card.png